owenallen-sudo/aria2-wrapper/README.md

 fast:--min-split-size=1M
 ```

-Note: custom flags are passed to aria2c only and are ignored when surge, curl, wget or git is used.
+Custom flags are passed to aria2c only and ignored by all other tools.

 ---